The Tepper Foundation

 About the Founder

 David Tepper founded the foundation in 1996 after establishing his hedge fund, Appaloosa Management, in 1993.
 Forbes describes him as "arguably the greatest hedge fund manager of his generation."
 His Jewish heritage instilled the principle of tzedakah—the moral obligation to give back.
 As he stated about his philanthropic vision: "everyone should have equal opportunity to thrive."
-His approach centers on empowering individuals with tools to reach their potential and break cycles of poverty.
+His approach centres on empowering individuals with tools to reach their potential and break cycles of poverty.
 The Tepper family's emphasis on education shaped the foundation's initial focus.
 Tepper has passed his philanthropic commitment to his three children, with daughter Randi now leading the foundation.

 Application Process & Timeline